supabase/supabase-py/README.md

 ### Running Tests

-Currently the test suites are in a state of flux.
-We are expanding our clients tests to ensure things are working, and for now can connect to this test instance, that is populated with the following table:
+Currently, the test suites are in a state of flux.
+We are expanding our clients' tests to ensure things are working, and for now can connect to this test instance, which is populated with the following table:

 <p align="center">
   <img width="720" height="481" src="https://i.ibb.co/Bq7Kdty/db.png">
 </p>

-The above test database is a blank supabase instance that has populated the `countries` table with the built in countries script that can be found in the supabase UI.
+The above test database is a blank supabase instance that has populated the `countries` table with the built-in countries script that can be found in the supabase UI.
 You can launch the test scripts and point to the above test database by running

 ```bash
 ./test.sh